This article is also published on Surviving My Past

 We see these symptoms when Carol’s boyfriend tries to kiss her.
 She reacts with disgust, runs into her apartment in a panic and obsessively brushes her teeth.

-Among the trauma symptoms depicted in Repulsion are the loss of time
+Among the trauma symptoms depicted in Repulsion is loss of time

 which begins almost as soon as Carol is alone.